 In the Features section, click PCA, and then select Enable PCA.
 This action applies PCA to the predictor data, and then transforms the data before training the models.
 Classification Learner uses only components that collectively explain 95% of the variability.

 Train a set of models that support code generation for label prediction.

-Select the following classification models and options, which support code generation for label prediction, and then perform cross-validation (for more details, see Code Generation Support, Usage Notes, and Limitations).
+Select the following classification models and options, which support code generation for label prediction, and then perform cross-validation (for more details, see Introduction to Code Generation).
 To select each model, in the Model Type section, click the Show more arrow, and then click the model.
 After selecting a model and specifying any options, close any open menus, and then click Train in the Training section.

 |Models and Options to Select||Description|

 |Under Decision Trees, select All Trees||Classification trees of various complexities|

 |Under Support Vector Machines, select All SVMs||SVMs of various complexities and using various kernels.
 Complex SVMs require time to fit.|

 |Under Ensemble Classifiers, select Boosted Trees.
 In the Model Type section, click Advanced.
 Reduce Maximum number of splits to 5 and increase Number of learners to 100.||Boosted ensemble of classification trees|

 |Under Ensemble Classifiers, select Bagged Trees.
 In the Model Type section, click Advanced.
 Increase Maximum number of splits to 50 and increase Number of learners to 100.||Random forest of classification trees|

 After cross-validating each model type, the Data Browser displays each model and its 5-fold, cross-validated classification accuracy, and highlights the model with the best accuracy.